Generalized multicategories: change-of-base, embedding, and descent: Structure of double categories

-\end{itemize} Dually, an \textit{oplax functor} \( F \colon \bicat B \to \bicat C\) is the horizontally dual notion (reverse the 2-cells).
-If the unit comparison transformation is an isomorphism, we say \(F\) is \textit{normal}, and if both comparisons are isomorphisms, then we say \(F\) is a \textit{strong functor} (which can be seen both as a lax and oplax functor).
+If~\( \e F \) is invertible, then we say~\(F\) is \textit{normal}, and if both~\( \e F, \m F \) are invertible, then we say~\(F\) is a \textit{strong functor} (which can be seen both as a lax and an oplax functor).
+If \( \e F, \m F \) are identities, we say \(F\) is a \textit{strict functor}.

-\begin{proposition} Composition of (op)lax functors is well-defined, associative, and has identities.
-That is to say, \( \PsDbCat_\lax \) (\(\PsDbCat_\opl\)) with double categories as objects and (op)lax functors as morphisms forms a category. \end{proposition} \begin{proof} For a double category \(\bicat D\), the identity functor is given by the identity function on objects and identity functor hom-categories, with coherence morphisms given by identities.
-The coherence conditions trivialize, thus we get a strong functor.
+\begin{proposition}[] Composition of (op)lax functors is well-defined, associative, and has identities, and restricts to strong functors, as well as strict functors.

+In other words, pseudodouble categories are the objects of the categories \( \PsDbCat_\lax \) and \( \PsDbCat_\opl \), whose morphisms are lax functors and oplax functors, respectively.
+There are also common subcategories of strong (strict) functors. \end{proposition}